EspeoBlockchain/gardener-server/docs/making-requests.rst

 JSON format
 ~~~~~~~~~~~

-To parse and select response in a JSON format use JSON(...) wrapper.
+To parse and select response in a JSON format use the json() wrapper.
 You can also query response following JsonPath.

 Example request
 ::